NavidK0/Carbon/README.md

 Carbon is a plugin which adds 1.8 blocks and features into a spigot protocol hacked server.

 Download the final plugin here: http://www.spigotmc.org/resources/.1258/ , it should be mostly bug-free.
-If not, post an Issue containing the Version number you are using!
+If not, post an issue containing the version number you are using!

 .